PPFutureProjects/Angular-2-Firebase-Property-App/README.md

 # Proplistings

 Angular 2 Firebase application for listing properties.
-Part of the Traversy Media YouTube series

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.